Queen Anait of Armenia

 Illustrated By: Suzie Chang

-Once upon a time Prince Vatchagan, the king's only son, was traveling on one of his many hunting trips with his brave and trusty servant Nazar, and his faithful sheep dog Zanzi.
+ONCE UPON A TIME the King's only son Prince Vatchagan was traveling on one of his many hunting trips with his brave and trusty servant Nazar, and his faithful sheep dog Zanzi.

-By and by Prince Vatchagan and his trusted servant Nazar came to the village of Atzik and sat down by the spring to rest.
-Just then the girls of the village came to fetch water.
-The prince was thirsty and asked them for a drink.
-One of the girls filled a jug and the fountain and handed it to Vatchagan, but another girl pulled the jug out of her hands and poured the water onto the ground.
+By and by, Prince Vatchagan and his servant Nazar came to the village of Atzik and sat down by a spring to rest.
+Just then the girls of the village came to fetch water from the spring.
+The prince was thirsty and asked them for a drink from their pail.
+One of the girls filled a jug from the fountain and was ready to hand it to Vatchagan, but another girl pulled the jug out of her hands and poured the water onto the ground.
 Then she filled the jug again, and again emptied it.
 Vatchagan's throat was parched, but the girl went on as though teasing him.
 She filled and emptied the jug six times and then she finally handed it to him.

 He drank his fill and then demanded of the girl, "Why didn't you let me drink right away?
 Were you playing with me, teasing me, or what?"